Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Conclusion

 \section{Conclusion}

-This study presents a fast, energy-efficient, collision-free path planning tool for soft robots with biomechanical fidelity inspired by elephant trunks.
-By integrating a precomputed shape library and a shape-space graph search, the method achieves fast trajectory planning that respects both obstacle constraints and the robot’s physical limitations.
+This study presents a fast, energy-aware, collision-free path planning tool for soft robots with biomechanical fidelity inspired by elephant trunks.
 Importantly, this approach is generalizable and applicable to any soft robot for which an accurate, yet computationally costly, model exists, enabling practical planning even when real-time model evaluation is infeasible.
-Looking ahead, extending static shape-space planning to dynamic closed-loop control that integrates actuation physics, sensing, and feedback presents challenges due to the high-dimensional, nonlinear, and uncertain dynamics of soft robots \cite{dellasantina2023Modelbased}.
-To ensure robustness against model inaccuracies and external disturbances, observer-based compensation methods offer a promising direction \cite{veil2021nonlinear}.
-The emerging paradigm of physical control \cite{milana2025Physical}, which refers to embedding intelligence into morphology and materials, offers another a promising path, especially when co-designed with planning algorithms.
-Integrating our approach with dynamic models will enable trajectory generation, disturbance rejection, and physically robust execution in real-world environments.
+Looking ahead, extending static planning to dynamic closed-loop control that integrates actuation, sensing, and feedback presents challenges due to the high-dimensional and nonlinear dynamics of soft robots.